 Preparing Documents for Lodgment

-This information relates to proceedings in the Federal Court of Australia and the General Federal Law jurisdiction of the Federal Circuit Court of Australia and has been provided to assist court users prepare documents for lodgment, specifically documents that are electronically lodged with the Court.
+This information relates to proceedings in the Federal Court of Australia and the General Federal Law jurisdiction of the Federal Circuit and Family Court of Australia and has been provided to assist court users prepare documents for lodgment, specifically documents that are electronically lodged with the Court.

 Documents lodged must be prepared to meet the requirements of the applicable Federal Court Rules, Federal Circuit and Family Court of Australia (Division 2) (General Federal Law) Rules, Federal Court Practice Note Gen 2 Documents and Practice Note Gen 3 Use of Court Forms.

-Unless otherwise stated the following information applies to both the Federal Court and Federal Circuit Court.
+Unless otherwise stated the following information applies to both the Federal Court and the Federal Circuit and Family Court.

 Types of files that can be eLodged